1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ??? tip "Reassambling"

     For reassambling, just put everything back together by reverting the beforementioned steps.
 Make sure you're using the right screws and don't forget any of them.
-Don't overtighten the screws - as my father (R.I.P.) used to say: "After tight comes loose!".
+Don't overtighten the screws - as my father (R.I.P.) used to say: "After tight comes loose!" (roughly translated).

     1. Warm up the parts using e.g. a heat gun and screw the heatbreak into the heater block until it sits tight.
     2. Put back the cleaned or renewed PTFE tube.